 - Continuous learning

-Attain skills through your classroom education by taking advantage of experiential education opportunities.
+Attain skills through your classroom education and take advantage of experiential education opportunities.

 *Information has been adapted from Employability Skills 2000+ and Workplace Education Manitoba – Essential Skills.